John Grundy Sr.: Surveying

 Grundy used a number of devices to enable him to carry out surveys, including a theodolite, a circumferentor, Beighton's improved plane table, and a Gunter's chain.
-When he undertook work for the Duke of Baccleugh in 1731, surveying his south Lincolnshire estates, he used the opportunity to study banks, drains, sluices and outfalls.
+When he undertook work for the Duke of Buccleugh in 1731, surveying his south Lincolnshire estates, he used the opportunity to study banks, drains, sluices and outfalls.
 The contract lasted for six months, and it was during this time that his ideas about applying mathematical principles developed.
 In 1733, he worked for the Commissioners of Sewers, surveying the parish of Moulton, near Spalding, and suggesting ways in which its drainage could be improved.
 To assist him, he obtained a spirit level with telescopic sights from Jonathan Sisson, who was the best instrument maker at the time.
 With it, he was able to achieve an accuracy better than 1 inch per mile (15 mm per km).
 He demonstrated its use to Henry Beighton, a Fellow of the Royal Society, in 1734, who was convinced that Grundy's methods for obtaining such accuracy were correct.